How to use predictive analytics in the healthcare industry?

 With custom-built predictive analytics models, healthcare institutions can improve clinical care, management performance, their overall efficiency, and save up to 44% of their budget.

-Top five use cases for predictive analytics in the healthcare industry
+Top 7 example of the use of predictive analytics in healthcare

 Flag the early signs of condition deterioration

-Healthcare institutions use predictive analytics to flag patients whose health conditions are prone to worsen.
-For example, doctors can use the model to identify which diabetic patients are most likely to develop renal disease or predict which patients are progressing into sepsis.
-This is critically important and predictive analytics can save lives when utilized in the ICU.
+The use of predictive analytics by healthcare providers is necessary to flag patients whose medical conditions are prone to deterioration.
+This is critically important, meaning predictive analytics can save lives when utilized in the ICU.

 Reduce the likelihood of hospital readmissions

 On average, 15.7% of Medicare beneficiaries are readmitted to a hospital within 30 days.
-And predictive analytics can significantly lower such rates by identifying patients with a high risk of readmissions and providing better preventative care.
+The use of predictive analytics can significantly reduce rates by identifying patients with a high risk of readmissions and providing better preventative care.
+One way to achieve this is by providing better treatment plans for patients based on their health and demographics, as GNS Healthcare does.

 Lower the risks of suicide and self-harm

 Mental health conditions require even more attention from healthcare experts than chronic illnesses.
-Self-harm and suicide seemingly occur at random without any previous signs, but predictive analytics are able to identify dependencies and flag specific patterns.
-Thus, professionals will have more time to prevent mental breakdowns and save the lives of their patients.
+Self-harm and suicide can occur seemingly at random or without prior indication, but predictive analytics can identify dependencies and flag specific warning patterns in patient histories.
+This way, professionals have more time to respond to mental health concerns before they become emergencies and potentially save the lives of their patients.
+The REACH VET program has already proven effective in this area.

 Manage the supply chain